My Itinerary ({: itinerary.length :})

 Spellbound Schools

 By providing a year-long programme of Museum visits and in-school workshops, a weekly reading club for targeted students, a magical Story Suitcase and teacher CPD in oral storytelling, we establish an ethos of stories into our selected schools' communities.
-Our Spellbound Schools for 2023-24 are St Christopher’s CE Primary School, John Henry Newman Academy, Abbey Woods Academy, St Francis CE Primary, St Joseph’s Catholic Primary School, St Ebbe’s C of E Primary and St Mary’s and St John’s C of E Primary School.
+Our Spellbound Schools for the current academic year (2023-24) are St Christopher’s CE Primary School, John Henry Newman Academy, Abbey Woods Academy, St Francis CE Primary, St Joseph’s Catholic Primary School, St Ebbe’s C of E Primary and St Mary’s and St John’s C of E Primary School.

 A Story Museum Leader teaching a class